intel/wult/docs/ndl-deploy.rst

    If '--local-build' was used, then the path is considered to be on the local system, rather than the SUT.

+**--drivers-make-opts**
+   Options and variables to pass to 'make' when the drivers are built.
+For example, pass 'CC=clang LLVM=1' to use clang and LLVM tools for building the drivers (required when the kernel was build with clang/LLVM).

 **--local-build**
    Build helpers and drivers locally, instead of building on HOSTNAME (the SUT).